-To make the whole system run like clockwork, IATA had to come up with diverse numbers and codes – to register and categorize all of its components.
-As we mention in the video, IATA loves all this coding stuff.
-And in this post, we’ll dive deeper into this intricate cryptography and try to decipher it.
-We’ll talk about IATA numbers and what they mean to travel agents and also explore the main codes that standardize the aviation industry.
+To make the whole system run like clockwork, IATA had to come up with diverse numbers and codes–to register and categorize all of its components.
+As we mentioned in the video, IATA loves all this coding stuff.
+In this post, we’ll dive deeper into this intricate cryptography and try to decipher it.
+We’ll talk about IATA numbers and their significance to travel agents, and also explore the main codes that standardize the aviation industry.

 IATA numbers: verification for air ticket distributors

-An IATA number (officially called the IATA Numeric Code) is basically a unique seven-digit code assigned to IATA-certified travel agencies that want to distribute air tickets and/or gain industry recognition.
+An IATA number (officially called the IATA Numeric Code) is basically a unique 7- or 8-digit code assigned to IATA-certified travel agencies that want to distribute air tickets and/or gain industry recognition.
 In addition, airlines’ own points of sale or sales offices also have an IATA number as an identifier of the location that issues flight tickets.

 IATA acts as the mediator between airlines and travel agents, overseeing the cash streams and protecting the airlines’ interests.
-So if you, as a travel agent, want to be a full member of this club, you’ll have to undergo a verification process.
+If you, as a travel agent, want to become a full member of this club, you’ll have to undergo a verification process.

 Why do travel agencies need IATA numbers?

 To start with, there are two main types of IATA accreditation: full and partial.
-Both grant certified agents worldwide recognition as trustworthy and financially viable partners, allowing them to join the global industry community.
+These travel agency codes grant certified agents worldwide recognition as trustworthy and financially viable partners, allowing them to join the global industry community.

-If you want to sell flights but for some reason you can’t or don’t want to go through a complete verification process, you still have options.
+If you want to sell flights but, for some reason, you can’t or don’t want to go through a complete verification process, there are options for non-IATA travel agencies.
 Most likely, you’ll have to partner with a mediator that has the right to issue those air tickets (such as a consolidator or a hosting agency) and use its credentials.

 Types of IATA accreditation programs

-So what are your options if you’re a travel business considering getting an IATA number?
+So what are your choices if you’re a travel business considering getting an IATA number?

 Full IATA accreditation.
 The complete IATA certification package is available for non-US-based travel agencies.
-It allows you to sell air tickets, gives access to IATA payment solutions, includes a PCI certification to enhance trust, and boosts your credibility as a professional.
+It allows you to sell air tickets, gives access to IATA payment solutions, includes a PCI DSS (Payment Card Industry Data Security Standard) certification to enhance trust, and boosts your credibility as a professional.

-Travel industry designator services (TIDS).
-TIDS is the partial accreditation program we mentioned above.
-The IATA/TIDS Code facilitates the identification of travel businesses and enables reservations to be recognized by travel suppliers such as airlines, cruise lines, hotels, car rental companies, and railways.
+Travel Industry Designator Services (TIDS).
+It’sthe partial accreditation program.
+The IATA/TIDS Code facilitates the identification of travel businesses and enables reservations to be recognized by travel suppliers such as cruise lines, hotels, car rental companies, and railways.

 IATAN Non-ticketing accreditation.
 Similar to TIDS, this option doesn’t allow you to issue air tickets but gives access to airlines’ inventories and grants industry recognition.